Ian-PB/RayLib-Starter/README.md

 # README #

+THIS REPO IS A COPY OF PHILIP BROUKES WORK.
+IT HAS BEEN EDITTED TO WORK WITH C++ INSTEAD OF C.

 This project is a cross-platform Makefile starter kit designed to build desktop binaries (bin/exe) and web-based versions using Raylib and Emscripten.
 It provides a solid foundation for developing graphical applications or games that run on Linux, Windows, and the web.

 ## Project Overview